opensearch-project/documentation-website/_field-types/index.md

 ----------|-------------|
 `match_mapping_type` | Specifies the JSON data type (for example, string, long, double, object, binary, Boolean, date) that triggers the mapping.
 `match` | A regular expression used to match field names and apply the mapping.
-`unmatch` | A regular expression to exclude field names from the mapping.
+`unmatch` | A regular expression used to exclude field names from the mapping.
 `match_pattern` | Determines the pattern matching behavior, either `regex` or `simple`.
 Default is `simple`.
 `path_match` | Allows matching nested field paths using a regular expression.
 `path_unmatch` | Excludes nested field paths from the mapping using a regular expression.